Pylons/pyramid/docs/narr/urldispatch.rst

 instead of a redirect.
 This makes it possible to successfully invoke a slash-appended URL without losing the HTTP verb, POST data, or any other information contained in the original request.
-Instead of returning a redirect response when a slash-appended route is detected during the not-found processing, Pyramid will call the view associated with the slash-appended route "under the hood" and will return whatever response is returned by that view.
+Instead of returning a redirect response when a slash-appended route is detected during the notfound processing, Pyramid will call the view associated with the slash-appended route "under the hood" and will return whatever response is returned by that view.
 This has the potential downside that both URLs (the slash-appended and the